petermichaux/arbutus/README.md

 Arbutus
 =====

-A JavaScript library to create DOM structures from HTML strings.
+A JavaScript library to create DOM trees from HTML strings.

 Examples